 How long do money transfers take?

 A money transfer can take from as little as 10 minutes to 1-2 working days.
 It all depends on the money transfer service of your choice.
 Often bank to bank transfers take longer, especially if you are transferring money outside of the EU.
-Cash transfer options such as Western Union take just a couple minutes.
+Cash transfer options such as Western Union take just a couple of minutes.
 Often, when it comes to online transfers, larger amounts take longer (up to a couple of days)

 Need your money quickly?
 Transfer money early in the morning on a weekday, as most banks have a cut-off time in the early afternoon.
 Note the term “working days”.